jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 the rule allows the usage here.
 Beware there might be some contention when you use objectMapper.setDateFormat(SimpleDateFormat), if so, better create your own thread safe date serializers or use jackson-datatype-jsr310.

 Like SimpleDateFormat, java.util.Date and -Calendar are mutable and flawed in other ways.
-Use Java 8+ [java.time](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/package-summary.html) is the way to go .
+Use Java 8+ [java.time](https://docs.oracle.com/en%2Fjava%2Fjavase%2F11%2Fdocs%2Fapi%2F%2F/java.base/java/time/package-summary.html) is the way to go.
 **Rule name:** AvoidSimpleDateFormat.

 #### IDTF02

 **Observation: A DateTimeFormatter is created from a pattern on every parse or print.**
 **Problem:** Recreating a DateTimeFormatter is relatively expensive.
-**Solution:** [java.time.DateTimeFormatter](https://docs.oracle.com/javase/8/docs/api/index.html?java/time/format/DateTimeFormatter.html) is thread-safe and can be shared among threads.
+**Solution:** [java.time.DateTimeFormatter](https://docs.oracle.com/en%2Fjava%2Fjavase%2F11%2Fdocs%2Fapi%2F%2F/java.base/java/time/format/DateTimeFormatter.html) is thread-safe and can be shared among threads.
 Create the formatter from a pattern only once, to initialize a static field.
 See previous example.
 **Rule name:** AvoidRecreatingDateTimeFormatter

 #### IDTF03